KeepFloyding/keepfloyding.github.io/_posts/2021-01-22-arch-linux-setup-guide.md

 pacstrap /mnt base linux linux-firmware btrfs-progs nano
 ```

 9. Generate the filesystem table with `genfstab`.
-This automatically generates the config file that specifies which devices should be mounted (in **/mnt/etc/fstab**.
+This automatically generates the config file that specifies which devices should be mounted on boot (in **/mnt/etc/fstab**.

 ```
 genfstab -U /mnt >> /mnt/etc/fstab